GowthamVasishta/Probability-Theory/Probability-Space.md

 The Borel σ-field is big enough to cover every event we care about in practice, but small enough to exclude the problematic non-measurable sets.

-In short, imagine a $\sigma$-field as a **safe menu of events** which lets us assign probabilities consistently without running into paradoxes.
+In conclusion, imagine a $\sigma$-field as a **safe menu of events** which lets us assign probabilities consistently without running into paradoxes.
 Although for small cases like coin toss or rolling a die, we can include all subsets in the $\sigma$-field, however, in the infinite or continuous cases, we must be careful due to the existence of non-measurable sets.

 ---

 ## Probability Measure 𝑃
 In a probability space (Ω, 𝒜, P), the probability measure 𝑃 is a function that assigns a number (probability) to each event in the σ-field 𝒜.

+**Intuition:** Imagine you need to assign weights across all possible outcomes.
+The total weight you assign is 1 (100%).
+Each outcome gets a portion of that weight.
+Outcomes with a higher likelihood of occurrence are assigned with larger weight as compared to outcomes with a lower likelihood of occurrence.

 Formally,